J E R S E Y W O R K S

 We are actively seeking the best poetry we can find.
 We are looking for that place where the highest and most original poetic language encounters the world.
 This can range from the deeply and subtly personal to the openly political, but we like poems that are about something besides themselves.
 We have a low interest (near zero, actually) in poems about poetry or poets.
 We love language, but sometimes poetry makes it into jerseyworks because it has something to say.
 We want the most finely-crafted poetry available, but we want it to arise from the ancient need to "say," to tell, to reach.
 Ah, we want it all.
 We want "The Wasteland."
 We want "Howl."
 "Brooklyn Bridge."
 "Sunday Morning."

 We are open to poetry or other forms that express/investigate the unique nature of New Jersey and that create a picture of our state for those not lucky enough to pay taxes here.
-We also want to filter a vision of the world through the consciousness of jerseyworks.
+We also want to filter a vision of the world through the consciousness of Jerseyworks.
 We seek poets everywhere.
 We will publish in translation and sometimes in original languages.
 We're looking for great poetry, and in that process we hope to be part of bringing people together.

 The following is our original statement published in 2001: